MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/theming/dark-mode.md

 ms.date: 02/19/2020
 ---

-# Dark mode in Xamarin.Forms applications
+# Detect dark mode in Xamarin.Forms applications

 Xamarin.Forms applications can respond to operating system theme changes by using the same strategy that enables you to support [theming](theming.md).
 The main difference is in how the change of theme is triggered.
 Dark mode refers to a broader set of appearance preferences that can be set at the operating system level, and which applications are expected to respect and respond to immediately.